Tuesday, August 20, 2024

 I’d forgotten that it’s considered rude to fill your own glass.
 Instead, you’re supposed to fill each other’s glass as you drink.
 Your drinking companions then signal that they're ready for a refill by diligently filling your glass.
 As a result, my English-speaking friend kept patiently filling my glass which I duly consumed again and again.
 One of his mates eventually cottoned on to what was happening and began filling his glass on my behalf.

 I can therefore claim to have been entertained by the Japanese police force.
-I can also claim the dubious distinction of being publicly intoxicated in the middle of the day and bear witness to the fact that the local police were responsible for my intoxication.
+I can also claim the dubious distinction of being publicly intoxicated in the middle of the day and bear witness that the local police were responsible for my intoxication.

-The multi-storey castle is truly a special place.
-I cannot describe how visually stunning it is.
-Only a handful of Samurai castles remain standing in their original timber form.
-Instead, most you see, including nearby Osaka and Hikone castles, are ferro-concrete reproductions.
+This multi-storey castle is unique.
+It’s one of a handful of Samurai castles still standing in their original timber form.
+Instead, most castles you see, including nearby Osaka and Hikone castles, are ferro-concrete reproductions.
 However, Himeji is the real deal.

 You can read more about the castle in a blog post I published when Garry and I visited in 2006.